Maelstrom8/Mountain-Blade/README.md

 ## Requirements & Installation

-You need to own a legitimate copy of Mount & Blade II: Bannerlord through Steam (I do not support anything else), which also needs to be unmodified / clean.
-Delete the whole thing and or verify files if you run into any issues.
+- A unmodified copy of Mount & Blade II: Bannerlord through Steam (I do not support anything else)

-This modlist only works for version v1.1.1 of Bannerlord.
+- Your Bannerlord version must be v1.1.1

-- Damnit TW, this isn't even a beta.
-Anyway, the "beta" is actually a hotfix and doesn't break my mods.
+   - The "beta" is actually a hotfix and doesn't break my mods.
 Go to Properties > Beta and make sure it looks like [this](https://i.imgur.com/Sx5Z4K2.png)
    - Make sure Language is set to [English](https://i.imgur.com/2OKEBEl.png)
    - They really don't have any way to stop updates, so your best option is putting it so it [only updates when you launch it](https://i.imgur.com/T2h2pxF.png).
 Set that.
    - If the game updates, switch back to v1.1.1 (I'll likely ultilize stock game feature if it becomes available)

 ## System Requirements

-See the recommended specs from the Steam page.
+- See the recommended specs from the Steam page.
 You don't need a 4090 but you are expected to have a decent PC in 2023, and are expected to have an SSD for games.
 I would actually hope you install this on an SSD.

-On top of that, you need 99GB of free space.
+- You need 99GB of free space.
 Base game (47GB) + the downloads (16GB) + the install (36GB)

-### Installing Wabbajack
+# Wabbajack Installation

 Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases).
 Place it in a folder such as `C:\Wabbajack`.
 Do not extract it to any of your Steam Library directories nor your game root folder.
 Do not extract it to locations such as Program Files, or User Directories like Documents, Downloads and so forth.
 You can use an SSD to speed up the process.

-### Downloading and Installing Calradia Under Fire
+## Downloading and Installing Calradia Under Fire

 1. Open Wabbajack and click `Browse Modlists`
 2. Tick on the `Show Unofficial lists` option in the top right corner of Wabbajack